Federal Executive Institute: FEI within the Civil Service Commission

 When it was founded, FEI was placed outside the mainstream CSC bureaucracy.
 The FEI Director reported directly to the CSC Chairman, an unusual relationship for such a small institution.
 Macy created this relationship so that FEI would be as independent as possible while remaining part of the government.
 He and his successor, Robert Hampton, ensured that this relationship was preserved.
 However, when Alan Campbell became Chairman of the Commission and the CSC began transitioning into the Office of Personnel Management (OPM) as per the Civil Service Reform Act of 1978 which abolished the CSC and replaced it with OPM, FEI became part of OPM's larger training program and revolving fund.

+Dissolution

+On February 10, 2025 President Donald Trump signed an executive order ordering the Office of Personnel Management to abolish the institute, claiming the institute led to enlargement and entrenchment of "the Washington, D.C., managerial class" and not ordinary Americans, and asserted that ending the institute would reduce federal government spending.